 Please use this identifier to cite or link to this item:

-Research Proposal to the National Science Foundation, Research Applied to National Needs (RAMN), Advanced Energy Research and Technology
+Research proposal submitted to the National Science Foundation, Research Applied to National Needs (RANN), Advanced Energy Research and Technology

 |Citation:||University of Hawaii, College of Engineering.
 1974.
 Research Proposal to the National Science Foundation, Research Applied to National Needs (RAMN), Advanced Energy Research and Technology.
 Honolulu, Hawaii: University of Hawaii.|